Yelhendi/MyPracticalProject/README.md

 # MyPracticalProject
-> This is a simple password generator app made using visual studio, C# and ASP.NET and deployed usinf Microsoft azure app service and terraform.
+> This is a simple password generator app made using visual studio, C# and ASP.NET and deployed using github actions and Terraform.

 * [General info](#general-info)
 * [Technologies](#technologies)